 This technology allows them to create AI-powered personal trainers that check how customers perform exercises and whether they need instructions to correct their body position.
 Such fitness apps democratize services of personal coaching:

 - lower cost of having a one-on-one professional trainer

 - minimal injury risk

-Another trend where camera pose estimation is getting traction is physical therapy apps that detect body postures and provide feedback to users about specific physical exercises.
+Another trend where camera pose estimation is getting traction is physical therapy app development that detect body postures and provide feedback to users about specific physical exercises.
 The gains, again, are:

 - lower cost of care as no to minimal physical therapist involvement is required

 Pose detection software can also help replace expensive motion capture systems used during film and video-game production.
 And in video games, recognition of movements can help create more immersive experiences.
 For example, Kinect can track the player’s movements using IR sensors and relay them to her virtual avatar’s actions.
 The upsides include:

 Controlling robots is yet another application for this computer vision technology.
 In this case, robots’ rigid logic and movements are replaced with pose detection and estimation algorithms that allow for a more flexible response.